How to change tyres on your car

 If you have any passengers with you, make sure that they exit the vehicle and move safely away from the road.
 Make sure that all luggage is removed from the boot if it is obstructing access to the spare tyre.
 From here, you can check to make sure that the tyre is inflated and that the tyre jack and wheel brace are also okay to use.

-Take these items out of your car and look at the vehicle handbook for detailed instructions and any additional information when changing your tyre.
+Take these items out of your car and look at the vehicle handbook for detailed instructions and any additional information when its time to change tyres.

 Now you are safe and prepared, you can remove the plastic wheel trim.
 You can then loosen the wheel nuts.
 To do this, turn the wheel brace half a turn in an anti-clockwise direction.
 Sometimes this can be stiff and difficult to turn, you can use your body weight on the brace to make it easier to turn.